How many of you use labels in your Google Ads account? Anyone? Bueller?

 Here are a few of my favorite ways to use labels.

-One of the hallmarks of an effective PPC campaign is continuous testing.
+One of the hallmarks of an effective PPC campaign is continuous testing, with an ad testing process being especially vital.
 Testing keywords, testing bids, and, perhaps most importantly, testing ad copy.

 AdWords labels are extraordinarily helpful here because they help keep your tests organized.
 When it comes to testing ad copy, my preference is to use a champion/challenger setup.
 I have an ad designated as a champion (the best performer) and each additional active ad is a challenger.